 "We believe in a world where mankind is digitized, connected and screened for early detection and disease prevention."

-Sales up and running in Sweden, broad IP in place, CE-approved Class IIa medical device and 510(k) in process.
-Core team are ex.
-St Jude Medical and the company has an Apple Manufacturing License and tight collaborations with industry leaders as Bayer and Microsoft.
+Sales are up and running in Sweden with broad IP in place protecting a portfolion of CE-approved Class IIa medical devices, and FDA 510(k)in process.
+The core team originate from St Jude Medical and the company has an Apple Manufacturing License and tight collaborations with industry leaders as Bayer and Microsoft.
 Approximately 12 million USD raised to date and an impressive portfolio of international awards support the company.

-We make it possible for everyone to monitor their heart.
+We make it possible for everyone to monitor and analyze their heart.
+Anytime, anywhere.